gyulanemeth/bluefox.email/courses/email-marketing-saas/lesson-01-send-first-newsletter.md

 Don't forget to send your newsletter on a regular basis.
 Again, it's very straightforward to start with a monthly (feature) updates newsletter.
 It shows your users that you are making steady progress, and that's what you want, right!?

 --- signup form here explaining that in the email version, they get worksheets (& in the premium version they get extra materials)

+(TODO CAN WE LINK OUR FREE DELIVERABILITY TOOL SOMWEHERE?)